Synacor-LA/Senior-Code-Challenge/Instructions.md

 ## Acceptance criteria

-You may use PHP, Go, or Node.js to complete this task
+You may use PHP, Go, or Node.js to complete this task.

 * Code must be written by you, with minimal libraries or dependencies.

 	* If you use Go, please try to use only the stdlib.